ArismitaM/face_detection/README.md

 Programming Language: Python

 Libraries used:

 1.sklearn (scikit learn)

 2.imutils

 3.numpy

 4.argparse

 5.pickle

 6.OpenCV (cv2)

 7.sys

 8.dlib

 9.time

 10.face_recognition

 ## How To Run
 There are 3 main codes.
 –The cnn_face_encoder.py file is used to detect faces in each frame of the video and make a pickle file out of it.

 –The clusterFaces.py file is used to group similar faces into classes and make another pickle file of clustered faces.

 –The comperator_actual.py file is used to compare the faces in the new video with the faces the machine was trained with (detection).
-The pickle files and mmod_human_face_detector.dat must be linked at necesary places.
+The pickle files and mmod_human_face_detector.dat must be linked at the necessary places.

 Terminal commands are as follows: